DanMint/Hiking_Assistant/README.md

 # Hiking Assistant

-This app was writen in SwiftUI to mainly practice SwiftUI and get bakc into IOS dev
+This app was writen in SwiftUI to mainly practice SwiftUI and get back into IOS dev